saifeemustafaq/mentorship/cohort_2/nachiketshinde2001@outlook.com/Nachiket_Shinde_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

  >### Flexibility
   In that we can anytime stop or start any virtual machines without data loss We can easily launch any machines at any time anywhere.
+ >### Mobility
+  The virtual machine it can be easily use by any device from any place at any time virtual machine is handle by easily
+ >### Insight
+ the virtual machine is can be easy to handle by the virtual machine data transfer speed is fast the machine can use any an social media as same